iggredible/Learn-Vim/ch00_new_to_vim_read_this_first.md

 This is a practical guide.
 To become good in Vim you need to develop your muscle memory, not head knowledge.

-You don't learn how to ride a bike by reading a book about how to ride a bike.
+You don't learn how to ride a bike by reading a guide about how to ride a bike.
 You need to actually ride a bike.

 You need to type along every commands referred in this guide.
 Not only that, but you need to repeat them several times and try different combinations.
 Look up what other features the command you just learned has.
 The `:help` command and Google are your best friends.
 Your goal is not to know everything about a command, but to be able to execute that command naturally and instinctively.